ckan/ckan/doc/paster.rst

-  profile           Code speed profiler ratings           Manage the ratings stored in the db rdf-export        Export active datasets as RDF. rights            Commands relating to per-object and system-wide access rights. roles             Commands relating to roles and actions. search-index      Creates a search index for all datasets sysadmin          Gives sysadmin rights to a named user. tracking          Update tracking statistics.
+  profile           Code speed profiler ratings           Manage the ratings stored in the db rdf-export        Export active datasets as RDF. search-index      Creates a search index for all datasets sysadmin          Gives sysadmin rights to a named user. tracking          Update tracking statistics.